The Risks of Ritalin Addiction & Its Treatment

 - Spending time getting, using, and recovering from Ritalin

-- Drug misuse is causing social, financial, and legal problems
+- Social, financial, and legal problems

 - Experiencing withdrawal symptoms